 Coldest Nights/Hot Patrol

 Central Christian will participate in the Coldest Nights Program sponsored by Journey Home and the Cold Patrol Division of the Murfreesboro City Police Department.
 First Baptist Church will house the men and St. Paul’s Episcopal Church will house the women on nights the temperature reaches 32 degrees or lower.
-We will provide the meal on the 2nd and 4th Wednesday of each month.
+We will provide the meals on designated night(s) in months where the temperature is 32 degrees or below.
 To sign up to assist or provide items for the meal please click here!

 During the summer months, our congregation donates bottled water to the Murfreesboro Rescue Mission which distributes to the homeless in our community when the temperature is 90 degrees or above.